10+ Top Tips Friendliest Rabbit Breeds For A Cuddly Pet Rabbit

 What Was The Breed Ment For

 Every breed and species was meant for something.
-And as animal owners or potential animal owners, you need to do your homework to understand what the bread was meant for so you don’t get in over your heads.
+And as animal owners or potential animal owners, you need to do your homework to understand what the bread was meant for so you don’t get in over your head.

 Whether you are looking for a rabbit as a pet, 4h project, or to produce meat for your farm.
 You don’t want a breed that is a total jerk.
-Yes, jerk
+You want to at least find something that will be easy to handle and not attack you if you do something it doesn’t like.

 Friendliest Rabbit Breeds For Pets